CushionDB/CushionClient/README.md

 ## Setup

 CushionClient is an npm package.
-It can either be added to the projects node modules by running `npm i cushion-client` from within your project's root directory, or `cushion-client` can simply be added as a dependency inside your project's `package.json` file.
+It can either be added to the projects node modules by running `npm i cushion-client` from within your project's root directory, or `cushiondb-client` can simply be added as a dependency inside your project's `package.json` file.

- Once CushionClient has been added as a dependency, changes can be made to the `.couchConfig.json` file within the `node_modules/cushion-client` directory.
+ Once CushionClient has been added as a dependency, changes can be made to the `.couchConfig.json` file within the `node_modules/cushiondb-client` directory.
 This is only necessary if the default server configurations are changed while setting up the CushionDB backend.

 <p align="center"><img src="https://cushiondb.github.io/img/client-config.png"></p>